Grisgruis/RaspresPy/README.md

+Underconstruction...

 # RaspresPy #
-This is a python script for the automatic display of Videos managed on [Raspres.com](http://Raspres.com/ "Raspres")
+This is an easy python script for automatic and seamlessly looping of videos managed on [Raspres.com](http://Raspres.com/ "Raspres").

 ## Why? ##
 Because I was so fed up with the fact that is was nearly impossible to put Videos on a Raspberry and start looping them seamlessly without any hassles.